 Photo Credit: Jennifer Plante

 AMY ANNIS has taught yoga while raising a small army, understanding that her practice not only gave her balance in a hectic life but also spoke to her children about the connection of a healthy mind and body.
-After a bought with crazy cancer in 2009, she decided to take her dreams to the next level and developed her yoga retreat concept on beautiful Madeline Island, WI.
-She also found her writing voice and recently launched her blog.
-As a yoga teacher at The Eau Claire YMCA, she was thrilled to join the LIVESTRONG team in an effort to offer support to other survivors.
-Amy is a yoga mamma, wife, outdoor enthusiast, and dog lover, and delights in life a little off balance.
-Lately, she is very grateful for hair.
-You can find her on Twitter (@amymiyr) and Facebook.
+After a bought with crazy cancer in 2009, she decided to take her dreams to the next level and created Madeline Island Yoga Retreats.
+During the school year you will find Amy navigating the complex world of carpooling and teaching classes at her Clean Spirit Yoga studio as well as co-piloting yoga karma classes to raise money for local charities via The Yoga Tree.
+You can find her Facebook and Twitter.